Please read author notes at the bottom of chapter 1 for a brief rundown on book 1 as this is a continuation.

 Helen-Rose: My Nyamal girlfriend, who was taken to a different location when they forced us off our land.

-Dan: Mum’s husband.
+John: Mum’s husband.
 My new foster father

 Rodney: Doris and John’s eldest son.
 My foster brother.

-Donny: Middle foster brother.
+Damian: Middle foster brother.

 Philip: Youngest foster brother.